Cerenaut/aha/README.md

 Ensure that you have `pagi` installed and that its accessible via the command-line by running `pagi --help`.
 Clone this repository and install the package using `pip install -e .`

+### Running Experiments
+You can run experiments using any of the existing definition files, or your own definition file, using the following command:

+`pagi run --experiment_def=definitions/FILENAME.json`